Maahygrah/web3-onchain-log/README.md

 * **Programmatic Ecosystem Activity Auditing:** The continuous process of tracking open-source repository commits, developer deployment frequencies, and smart contract upgrades to verify real product building progress rather than marketing speculation.
 * **Standard Deviation Projections:** An algorithmic analysis tool used to project institutional profit-taking targets based on the measured depth of a dealing range or an accumulation block, allowing traders to forecast where expansions are likely to exhaust.
 * **Prevalent** (adjective): Widespread in a particular area or at a particular time. *Example:* "Sybil attacks are highly prevalent during incentivized testnet campaigns, making multi-tier verification channels an absolute necessity to protect genuine participants."
+* **Structured Governance Frameworks:** An operational standard that details the life cycle of a decentralized proposal, defining minimum on-chain token voting requirements and forum discussion timelines to ensure complete community consensus before implementation.